eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dataType.rst

 Build the topic data type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-*eProsima FASTRTPSGEN* is a Java application that generates source code using the data types defined in an Interface Description Language (IDL) file.
+*eProsima Fast DDS-Gen* is a Java application that generates source code using the data types defined in an Interface Description Language (IDL) file.
 This application can do two different things:

 1. Generate C++ definitions for your custom topic.